ibm-cloud-docs/containers/cs_loadbalancer.md

 Before you begin, [target your CLI](cs_cli_install.html#cs_cli_configure) to your cluster.

-1. Get the IP address of the load balancer service that you want to use.
+1. Get the IP address of the load balancer service.
 Look for the IP address in the **LoadBalancer Ingress** field.
     ```
     kubectl describe service <loadbalancer_service_name>
     ```